JanLunge/pog/README.md

 - [ ] wiring preview

 ## done
+- [x] boot.py generation
+- [x] versioning for python files
+- [x] direct pin wiring support
+- [x] save a backup of the json in electron
+- [x] dragging keys on the layout editor
 - [x] Layout editor to replace KLE
 - [x] save pog.json (use as main storage for everything)
 - [x] adjust keymap when matrix changes